What is 988?

 No. Moving to 988 does not mean the 800 number goes away.
 Dialing either number will get people to the same services, no matter which number they use.
 In the end, 988 is an easier-to-remember way for all Americans to access a strengthened and expanded network of crisis call centers.

-Currently, the Lifeline automatically routes calls by area code to the nearest crisis center (unlike 911, which uses geolocation).
-As part of the National Suicide Hotline Designation Act of 2020, the Federal Communications Commission submitted a report examining the feasibility and cost of including an automatic dispatchable location that would be conveyed with a 988 call.
-Within that report, the FCC recommended that Congress establish a federal advisory committee to further examine the key issues and advise on next steps; however, this has not yet been established.
+No, geolocation services are not enabled for 988.
+The Lifeline currently automatically routes calls by area code to the nearest crisis center based on the area code of the caller’s phone number.
+Call routing and geolocation are related location issues but involve different technical, legal, privacy, and cost considerations.
+As part of the 2020 Designation Act, the Federal Communications Commission submitted a report examining the feasibility and cost of including an automatic dispatchable location that would be conveyed with a 988 call.
+Within that report, the FCC recommended that Congress require that a multi-stakeholder group be convened to further examine the key issues and collaborate on potential next steps.
+The FCC held a 988 Geolocation Forum in May 2022 and the agency is actively analyzing the information gathered during that forum, including whether potential routing improvements could help callers to 988 connect to the regional call centers where they are located without sharing specific geolocation information.